matteolippi/Marcovaldo-GPT/README.md

 _Marcovaldo_ is a collection of short stories by Italo Calvino, focused on the humorous adventures of Marcovaldo, a man living in a modern city.
 Calvino's unique writing style, which I first encountered in my high school literature classes, inspired this project.
 I aimed to explore whether the combination of large-scale matrix multiplications and simple nonlinearities could replicate, to some extent, the author's distinctive comedic register.

 ## Results
-i like to believe that the answer to the previous question is partially _yes_.
+I like to believe that the answer to the previous question is _partially yes_.
 Here are some of my favourite results:

 ```
 Per il sacciapiose nuovo aveva di qualci dove le sinteoso era signor Rizzaggiù;